Benefits fo Student Travel

 3. Hands-On Learning

 - Student travel provides the opportunity for students to explore the field and get their hands dirty.
 Students actually experience what they are learning about through certain programs or events.
-During our Cook Around The World event, students get the chance to explore the culinary and hospitality industries at one of the top vacation spots in the world – Walt Disney World!
+During our Cook Around The World event, students get the chance to explore the culinary industry at one of the top vacation spots in the world, the Walt Disney World® Resort!

 4. Appreciation of different cultures